curseforgebad/jfdi-cmpdl/README.md

 to download modpacks.
 This project downloads an entire modpack into a folder that you can import into the launcher of your choice: Be it MultiMC, PolyMC,

+This fork has removed all references to the CurseForge API, and instead uses the publicly available modpacks.ch API.
+This means that no API key is required for usage.

 ## Fork

 This is a fork of [modpack-installer].
 This means this project is based on